johnnymast/redbox-scan/README.md

 # Redbox-scan

 Redbox-scan is a filesystem scanning and analyzing tool that you can use to scan your filesystem for new and modified files.
 The API is flexible and easy to use even for beginning developers.
-If you combine Redbox-scan with Redbox-cli you could build a powerful CLI (Commandline Interface) application to secure your servers.
+If you combine Redbox-scan with Redbox-cli you could build a powerful CLI (Commandline Interface) application to secure your servers within even minutes.
 An other use case for the API could be a trigger for rsyncing files to a new location.

 ## Examples